scipy-conference/scipy_proceedings/papers/mellissa_cross_p/mellissa_cross_p.rst

 All HYSPLIT trajectory files created with this method have the same basename, follow by the altitude, season, and year, month, day, and hour in the format: YYMMDDHH.
 The files are extensionless and live in ``output_dir``.

 ``pysplit.generate_trajectories()`` currently just supports ``gdas1`` data, which refers to the 1 x 1 degree Global Data Assimilation System 3-hour meteorology product from the National Weather Service's National Centers for Environmental Prediction (NCEP) archived in a packed format appropriate for HYSPLIT (referred to as ARL-packed).
-Archived ``gdas1`` data is available from 2005 onwards; registered HYSPLIT users may also access forecast data.
+Archived ``gdas1`` data is available from 2005 onwards; registered HYSPLIT users may also access forecast data (see HYSPLIT use agreement for more information concerning publishing and redistributing HYSPLIT model results using forecast data).
 Future versions of PySPLIT will support other datasets, for example ARL-packed ERA-interim data, for which decades of data are available; and other user-defined ARL-packed data sources.

 Despite this temporary limitation, PySPLIT comes with two additional features not available in the READY interface or directly through HYSPLIT.
 The first is triggered by the ``get_foward`` keyword argument.
 One source of error in trajectory calculation is the integration error.
 This error is estimated by comparing the distance between where an original trajectory begins and where a trajectory run in the opposite direction from the endpoint of the original trajectory ends.
 We expect that both trajectories will follow the same path, so low integration error is indicated by a distance  between start and points that is short relative to the total distance covered by the trajectory pair.
 If back trajectories are run and ``get_forward`` is ``True``, then PySPLIT will automatically open the new back trajectory file, read in the altitude, longitude, and latitude of the last time point, and initialize a forward-moving parcel at that location or at the given coordinates below the 10000 m model ceiling, if necessary.
 In the Trajectory class, discussed below, a method is included for estimating integration error.